 The ethical foundation of recognition is reduced to moral certainty, and gives away to a static rule governed system: a regime of standards and protocols.
-The syntax and objective of identification depends on the intention of the programmer (e.g. the state agencies) and how it is triangulated with other categories.
-18 The imperative is to verify the bearer of entitlement/right and deny access to those who do not match.
-It requires no participation from subjects-either you are entitled or you are not, i.e. you are disciplined by the rule.
-Therefore, on the face of it, a biometric system appears to be ideologyneutral (i.e. a rule governed system, which simply authenticates a person), yet it is very much ideology-driven (i.e. it is part of making a selected population discernible and targets for policy objectives-what Samuel Weber (2005) calls 'the Militarisation of Thinking').
-This 'will to power' articulates a desire for an absolute bureaucratic, procedural system and establish a new 'normal' relationship between 'citizens' and the state.
+The syntax and objective of identification depends on the intention of the programmer (e.g. the state agencies) and how it is triangulated with other categories11.
+The imperative is to verify the bearer of entitlement/right and deny access to those who do not match.
+It requires no participation from the subjects at all - either you are entitled or not, which has already been established in the rule, i.e. you are disciplined by the rule.
+Therefore, on the face of it, a biometric system appears to be ideology-neutral (i.e. a rule governed system, which simply authenticates a person), yet it is very much ideology-driven (i.e. it is part of making a selected population discernible and targets for policy objectives - which Samuel Weber (2005) calls 'the Militarization of Thinking').
+This "will to power" articulates a desire for an absolute bureaucratic, procedural system and establish a new "normal" relationship between 'citizens' and the state.

 I have mentioned earlier that the objective/desire of this absolute bureaucratic, procedural system is to shield and free public institutions from the messy body-politics of democracy (at least the messiness of Indian populist politics).
-But what kind of relationship does it form with a messy populism, with various new demands for 'rights' and 'inclusion'?
+But what kind of relationship does it form with the messy populism, various new demands of 'rights' and 'inclusion'?

-The UIDAI document on PDS agrees that 'implementing the "Right to Food" is a priority for the Indian government'.
-It does not dispute this late 'rights-based approach to development'; rather it concurs with it and argues that Aadhaar is well suited-in fact foundational-in realising the objectives of the 'Right to Food':
+The UIDAI document on PDS agrees that "implementing the 'Right to Food' is a priority for the Indian government" (UIDAI 2010, p.1 and passim).
+It does not dispute with this late 'rights-based approach to development'; rather it concurs with it and argues that Aadhaar is well suited - in fact 'foundational' - in realising the objectives of the 'Right to Food':

-The functioning of the PDS-the mainstay of India's food programme(s)-is critical to the implementation of Right to Food in India. . .
+The functioning of the PDS - the mainstay of India's food program[me]s - is critical to the implementation of Right to Food in India.....
 Aadhaar is best translated to mean a 'foundation', and the number would play precisely this role in the PDS.
 The number would be a foundation, over which the government can build more effective PDS processes, and ensure that the program helps [fulfil] the broad and admirable vision of India's proposed national food security act. [emphasis added]